T1mn/MarketPulse/README_EN.md

-# Financial News AI Analysis Notification Service
+# MarketPulse - Financial News AI Analysis Notification Service

-A Python-based financial news analysis and notification service that automatically fetches the latest financial news, analyzes it using Google Gemini AI, and delivers insights to your devices through the Bark notification service.
+MarketPulse is a lightweight financial news analysis and notification service built on top of Google Gemini AI and Bark push service.
+It automatically fetches the latest financial news, performs intelligent analysis, and delivers insights to your devices.

+> This project is completely open source.
+Community contributions and improvements are welcome.
+If you find this project helpful, please consider giving it a star ⭐️

-## Features
+## Core Features

+- 🤖 Intelligent analysis powered by [Google Gemini AI](https://github.com/google/generative-ai-python)
+- 🔔 Real-time multi-device notifications via [Bark](https://github.com/Finb/Bark)
-- 📰 Automatic fetching of latest financial news (supports Reuters, Bloomberg, and other authoritative sources)
+- 📰 Latest financial news from [Finnhub](https://finnhub.io/) (supports Reuters, Bloomberg, and other authoritative sources)
-- 🤖 Intelligent analysis using Google Gemini AI
 - 📊 Market impact assessment and investment recommendations
-- 🔔 Real-time notifications via Bark push service
 - ⚙️ Multi-device push support
 - 🔄 Automatic deduplication to prevent duplicate notifications
 - 🛡️ Secure environment variable configuration